 Dodds, Peter S.; Professor, Department of Mathematics and Statistics; PHD, Massachusetts Institute of Technology

 Dubief, Yves C.; Associate Professor, School of Engineering; PHD, Institut National Polytechnique de Grenoble; PHD, Insitut National Polytechnique de Grenoble

-Eppstein, Margaret Jean; Professor, Department of Computer Science; PHD, University of Vermont
+Eppstein, Margaret Jean; Professor and Chair, Department of Computer Science; PHD, University of Vermont